I3S-ESSnet/Documents/rome-hackathon/agenda.md

 Morning (resp.
 Jakob):

   * [Presentation](https://docs.google.com/presentation/d/1G2zPbshQqxjHTGBRYfZUckXi5aqOfX9SGtOsG-MVJUI/edit?usp=sharing) on CSPA work from Toulouse [Document](https://docs.google.com/document/d/1hsAT8BRDf5bqp44k3Xus2l2pgUJji9Sp079dzCd9thw/edit?usp=sharing)
   * Brainstorming on the technologies and services for the WP3 platform.
+Identify capabilities needed in the platform.
-  * Create a "shortlist" of CSPA-features that can be partially or fully implemented by using cloud-capabilities/technologies.
+  * Map the result of the brainstorming with a "shortlist" of CSPA-features (scalability, security, sandboxing ...) that can be partially or fully implemented by using cloud-capabilities/technologies.
   * List pros/cons by implementing these features by using cloud-capabilities
-  * Prioritize between technologies for featues that can be implemented using multiple cloud technologies
+  * Prioritize between technologies for features that can be implemented using multiple cloud technologies
-  * Describe how the different services could be implemented by using cloud platforms/technologies
+  * Describe how the different services could be implemented by using cloud platforms/technologies (cookbook with examples)
-  * Setup prioritized plan for implementations
+  * Setup prioritized plan for implementations.
+Output : a collaborative platforms (perhaps a digital one) with votes on capabilities.

 Afternoon (resp.
-Mauro):
+Mauro; to discuss: split in two groups or not):

-  * Application of the morning results to the Relais example.
+  * Presentation of the Relais architecture.
+Application of the morning results to the Relais example.
-  * Application of the morning results to the ARC example.
+  * Presentation of the ARC architecture.
+Application of the morning results to the ARC example.
+  * First elements for an unified architecture

 ## Wednesday 22 May to Friday 24 May morning

 Three hackathon threads:

   * Track 1: prototype of Relais and ARC containerization (resp.
-Trygve)
+Trygve).
+Containerization of ARC and Relais (minimum packaging : put the application on a container and run it on a cloud platform; need for a platform).
+Comprehensive demo of the containerized applications.
   * Track 2: VTL editor, development of new functionalities (resp.
-Pina)
+Pina).
+VTL description.
+How to integrate VTL in ARC.
+Agreement on the objectives for this integration.
   * Track 3: success stories (resp.
-António)
+António).
+Survey on service reuses.
+Tools for sharing success stories (audio, video ...).
+Examples in a cookbook.

 ## Friday 24 May afternoon

 Conclusions of the workshop and next steps (resp.
-Franck):
+Franck), ends at 16:00 or 16:30:

-  * Pitches of the three threads (30 minutes by thread, each thread rapporteur to prepare 15 minutes presentation)
+  * Pitches of the three threads (30 minutes by thread, each thread rapporteur to prepare 15 minutes presentation, if necessary the pitches can be done during the morning)
+  * Overview of Eurostat projects (Luca Gramaglia)
   * Unece MSW workshop
   * Toulouse hackathon
   * Roadmap